DevOps-TN/LearnDevOps.github.io/README.md

 # DevOps Tunis

-Hello guys, before starting this journey of learning you should make some coffe and put your phone oway , I appreciate it so, Let's start learning DevOps from the begging
+Hello guys, before starting this journey of learning you should make some coffee and put your phone away , I appreciate it so, Let's start learning DevOps from the beginning

 ## progress 👨‍💻
 - [✔️] ♾️ 1 > [Introduction]()